Academic in Finance and Economics bridging industry expertise with research and teaching excellence.

 During my career I have run derivatives workshops, teaching about complex derivative instruments to colleagues, wealth managers and clients.
 After 15 years in the banking industry, I became interested in the areas of fintech and disruptive technologies, and the intersection with unconventional monetary policies, which led to my Ph.D. studies.

 I have been a guest speaker, TA and lecturer at Trinity College Dublin since 2017 in the subjects of Derivatives, Investment Analysis, Asset Allocation, Investments, Introduction to Finance, and Fixed Income and Alternative Investments.
-For three years I ran the Derivatives module for Senior Sophister Undergraduates at Trinity Business School, and more recently the Financial Econometrics module for Postgraduate students.
+For three years I ran the Derivatives module for Senior Sophister Undergraduates at Trinity Business School, and more recently the Financial Econometrics module at Master’s level.
 Through education, I hope to empower and inspire young people to pursue their dreams and realise their potential.

 In 2024, I completed my Ph.D. in International Finance at Trinity Business School, investigating the relationship between unconventional monetary policy and cryptocurrency.
 My empirical analysis involved various econometric techniques, including Multivariate OLS, Vector-Autoregression, ARIMAX, Auto-Regressive Distributive Lag (ARDL) modelling and Machine Learning Sentiment Analysis using Python.